 L: 2017 Sasaki Day Lecturer Shannon Nichol, founding partner, GGN); R: Bill and Melinda Gates Foundation Campus, Seattle, WA, completed 2011

-The 2017 Sasaki Day Lecture will be delivered by Shannon Nichol, founding partner of GGN (Gustafson Guthrie Nichol).
+The 2017 Sasaki Day Lecture was delivered by Shannon Nichol, founding partner of GGN (Gustafson Guthrie Nichol).

 Nichol's designs, including Millennium Park’s Lurie Garden (Chicago, IL), the Bill & Melinda Gates Foundation Campus (Seattle, WA), and Boston’s North End Parks, are widely recognized for being deeply embedded in their neighborhoods and natural contexts.
 Nichol's work incorporates complex functions into simple frameworks and refined landforms.

 Nichol's recent and current projects include the Lower Rainier Vista & Pedestrian Land Bridge at the University of Washington, the India Basin Waterfront Park in San Francisco, the Seattle Streetcar: City Center Connector, and Washington State’s Burke Museum of Natural History and Culture.